-In May 2009, we entered into an exclusive license with Inserm-Transfert, which is a wholly-owned subsidiary of Institut national de la santé et de la recherche médicale, for use of certain patents and know-how related to the ABCD1 gene and corresponding protein, for use in the field of human ALD therapy.
-Inserm-Transfert is referred to herein as Inserm.
+In May 2009, we entered into an exclusive license with Inserm-Transfert SA, referred to hereafter as "Inserm", which is a wholly-owned subsidiary of Institut national de la santé et de la recherche médicale, for use of certain patents and know-how related to the ABCD1 gene and corresponding protein, for use in the field of human ALD therapy.
 The last patent in the Inserm licensed patent portfolio expired in February of 2016.

-Upon commercialization of our products covered by the in-licensed intellectual property, which we expect would include eli-cel, we will be obligated to pay Inserm a percentage of net sales as a royalty for the longer of the life of any patents covering the product or 10 years from first commercial sale.
-This royalty is in the low single digits.
+We are obligated to pay Inserm a percentage of net sales as a royalty on any of our products that use the in-licensed intellectual property for the longer of the life of any patents covering the product or 10 years from first commercial sale.
+Any net sales of SKYSONA will be subject to this royalty which is in the low single digits.
 The royalties payable to Inserm are subject to reduction for any third-party payments required to be made, with a minimum floor in the low single digits.